jakob-bagterp/browserist/docs/getting-started/install-browsers-and-drivers/chrome.md

 More info [here](https://chromedriver.chromium.org).

 ## Troubleshooting and Tips
-If you need to use different browser types, find more info [here](../../settings/browser-types.md).
+If you are planning to use different browsers, please refer to the [guide on options for browser types](../../settings/browser-types.md).

 !!! tip
     Always keep your browser and driver up to date.
 The ChromeDriver version should usually match the browser version, otherwise Browserist might throw an error.